o3de/o3de.org/content/docs/userguide/lumberyard-launcher-intro.md

 ---
-description: ' Verify that you have the required third-party software, SDKs, and plugins to run &ALYlong; with the &ly-launcher;. '
+description: ' Verify that you have the required third-party software, SDKs, and plugins to run Amazon Lumberyard with the Lumberyard Setup Assistant. '
-title: Using &ly-launcher; to Set Up Your Development Environment
+title: Using Lumberyard Setup Assistant to Set Up Your Development Environment
 ---
 # Using Lumberyard Setup Assistant to Set Up Your Development Environment {#lumberyard-launcher-intro}